 If your placement is a rural town the chances of you having a location to exchange USD to Euros will be slim to none.
 Walking into a bank to request this service without a valid bank account will more often than not get you nowhere.
 Further, asking a local to do so is actually asking them to incur a heavy exchange tax.
 So be prepared.

 Arrive with a hefty savings account to help get you settled - the first paycheck will not arrive until Nov - and apply the ideals of a minimalist approach to living and you’ll be fine.

 Petition for private lessons

-Offsetting living expenses by establishing private English lessons (think private tutor) is a brilliant way of setting yourself up for success, as well.
+A great way to offset living expenses is by establishing private English lessons (think a private tutor).
+It's a brilliant way of setting yourself up for success, as well.

 Lessons should always be held outside of your assigned work schedule.
-These sessions are paid in cash, which in turn can be used to pay for a cell phone provider, groceries, or that fun day trip on the weekend to a neighboring cave or whatever.
+These sessions are paid in cash, which in turn can be used to pay for a cell phone provider, groceries, or that fun day trip on the weekend to a neighboring cave or whatever you choose.
 Be smart with your funds and they can work for you to help unlock your best Spanish-living life.

 This is an amazing way to get integrated into your community and to make local friends.
 You can register with a popular website that allows you to build a teaching profile and lets people in need of a tutor come to you.
 Or you can make flyers to hang around your school to warrant interest as well.

 Now you have a solid understanding of what it’s like being a Spanish Auxiliar, what it takes to be eligible and apply, and some fun facts about how to unlock your best life abroad teaching part time.
 The only thing that’s really left to do is to get you started!